Åboulevard: Notable buildings and residents

 The Functionalist apartment building Trekanten ("The Triangle") on the rounded corner of Åboulevard and Rosenørns Allé was designed by Kay Fisker.
 In collaboration with C. F. Møller, Fisker also designed the neighbouring housing estate, Hermanhus, which consists of two buildings surrounding a greenspace called Hermann Triers Plads ("Hermann Trier's Square").
 The bay windows are typical of his Functionalist style.
 The buildings were listed in 1981.

 The Bethlehem Church (No. 8) was designed by Peder Vilhelm Jensen-Klint and completed by his son Kaare Klint in 1937.
-The design resembles that of Jensen-Klint's most famous work, the monumental Grundtvig's Church in Bispebjerg. Åhusene ("The River Houses" (No. 12–14 and 16–18), two identical apartment buildings situated next to the church, were designed by Ulrik Plesner and are from 1896 to 1898.
+The design resembles that of Jensen-Klint's most famous work, the monumental Grundtvig's Church in Bispebjerg. Åhusene ("The River Houses", No. 12–14 and 16–18), two identical apartment buildings situated next to the church, were designed by Ulrik Plesner and date from 1896 to 1898.